Eyelid dermatitis: Causes, risks, and complications

-Allergens commonly causing allergic eyelid dermatitis consisted of fragrances, metals, neomycin, oleamidopropyl dimethylamine, tosylamide formaldehyde resin, benzalkonium chloride, and other preservatives.
+Allergens commonly causing allergic eyelid dermatitis consisted of fragrances, metals, neomycin, oleamidopropyl dimethylamine, tosylamide/formaldehyde resin, benzalkonium chloride, and other preservatives.
 Irritants for eyelid contact dermatitis include soaps and detergents, acids and alkalis, chemicals such as chlorine, dust particles, hydrophobic substances, and cosmetics such as eyeliner, eye shadow, mascara and sunscreen.
 These substances may touch the eyelids directly or be transferred from the fingers.
 Common items that are irritants and allergens include certain makeup brands, sunscreens, perfumes, swimming goggles, eye drops, false eyelashes, contact lens solution, and airborne particles.
 Age (infants are more susceptible), genetics, and poor hygiene of the skin are risk factors for eyelid dermatitis.
-Other risk factors include professions that expose you to an allergen, medications (Neomycin, Beta blocker) or preservatives such as benzalkonium chloride, and other medical conditions such as asthma, hay fever, acne, psoriasis).
+Other risk factors include professions that expose you to an allergen, medications (neomycin, beta blocker) or preservatives such as benzalkonium chloride, and other medical conditions such as asthma, hay fever, acne, psoriasis).
 Possible complications include skin infection, eye infection, and insomnia.

 Prevention and treatment

-Some ways to prevent eyelid dermatitis. includes avoiding scratching or rubbing the eyes, which may cause further inflammation and damage.
+Some ways to prevent eyelid dermatitis include avoiding scratching or rubbing the eyes, which may cause further inflammation and damage.
 Avoiding certain foods, moisturizers that contain triggers, wearing protective gear when necessary, moisturizing the area, using less makeup, and spending less time in the shower/using milder soaps and shampoos, are all effective ways to prevent a flare up of eyelid dermatitis.

 The best way to stop eyelid dermatitis is to find the trigger and remove it.
-However, if that doesn't happen, there are several things you could do.
+However, there are several other ways to reduce the symptoms of eyelid dermatitis.
 Moisturizing the area to prevent excess scratching or itching is beneficial.
-Corticosteroids, can be directly applied to the eyelid as cream to reduce dryness and inflammation.
-Another medication is calcineurin inhibitors, which can be applied as a cream or orally.
-However, this should not be lightly used because it my suppress immune function.
+Corticosteroids can be directly applied to the eyelid as cream to reduce dryness and inflammation.
+Another option is calcineurin inhibitors, which can be applied as a cream or orally.
+However, this should be lightly used because it may suppress immune function.